NL33/electron-git/znext.md

 --right click menu -> add "rename" file and folder options

 --if there haven't been any changes to docs between versions,when run show changes, show a note in the new window saying something like: no changes to docs between versions

+--search the project folder (why important? if you think you have a correspondence with someone somewhere, but don't remember where, would be helpful to search for it.)

+--if tries to view hidden micro word docs, like "$!apter 2"... it messes things up and stops the process.
+The result is worktrees and newtemp/oldtemp files that are not deleted, and a non-working system.
+Make it so these docs are not picked up the save.
+And catch the errors so that it doesn't stop things from moving forward(!)

 # contact notes